 Students with disabilities (physical, learning, psychological, chronic or temporary medical conditions, etc.) who would like to request reasonable accommodations and services under the Americans with Disabilities Act must register with the Office of Student Accessibility Services (SAS) in Suite 120 in the Student Services Building.
 Students who are new to SAS or who are requesting new accommodations should contact SAS at (919) 530-6325 or SAS@nccu.edu to discuss the programs and services offered by SAS.
 Students who are already registered with SAS and who would like to maintain their accommodations must renew previously granted accommodations by visiting the NCCU Accommodate Website at https://nccu-accommodate.symplicity/students/index.php and logging into their Eagle Accommodate Student Portal.
-Students are expected to renew previously granted accommodations are not retroactive.
+Students are expected to renew previously granted accommodations at the beginning of each semester (Fall, Spring & Summer sessions).
+Reasonable accommodations may be requested at any time during the semester for all students; however, accommodations are not retroactive.
 Returning semester requests for returning students are expected to be done within the first two weeks of the semester.
 Students are advised to contact their professors to discuss the testing and academic accommodations that they anticipate needing for each class.